J-Sanderson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 79: August 31, 2017

+**Today's Progress**: Continuing on through the Net Ninja's Node videos, mainly focusing today on routing and Express.js.

+**Thoughts:** This feels great!
+I'm not as lost as I was with learnyounode - I wish I'd gone through this series first because I actually feel like I have a grasp on what I'm doing and what everything is.
+I feel confident that I'll be able to make something!

 ### Day 78: August 30, 2017

 **Today's Progress**: Started my detour through the Net Ninja videos.
 Worked through event emitters, reading and writing files, creating/deleting directories, creating a server, and readable streams.